Punakha: Pungthang Dewachen Gi Phodrang

 Pungthang Dewachen Phodrang (Palace of Great Happiness) or Punakha Dzong was constructed by Tuebi Zaow Balip under the great command of Zhabdrung Ngawang Namgyal in 1637 and believed to have been completed in a two-year time period.
 It is also the country's most beautiful Dzong.
 It is the winter residence of Bhutan's Central Monastic Body led by the Je Khenpo.
 The Dzong houses the most sacred relics of the Southern Drukpa Kagyu school including the Rangjung Kasarpani, and the sacred remains of Zhabdrung Ngawang Namgyal and Tertön Padma Lingpa.

 In 1907, Punakha Dzong was the site of the coronation of Ugyen Wangchuck as the first King of Bhutan.
 Three years later, a treaty was signed at Punakha whereby the British agreed not to interfere in Bhutanese internal affairs and Bhutan allowed Britain to direct its foreign affairs.

 In 1780, 1789, 1802, 1831, 1849, and in 1986, the dzong was partially destroyed by fire.
 It also experienced an Earthquake in 1897 and a flood in 1994.

 Due to its location at the confluence of the Pho Chhu and Mo Chhu rivers in the Punakha-Wangdue valley, the dzong is vulnerable to flash flooding caused by glacier lakes (GLOF).
 According to a recent report, flash flood damage to Punakha Dzong occurred in 1957, 1960 and 1994.
-Currently (March 2010) work is in progress to protect the dzong from future flood damage by deepening the river channels and raising the embankments using four large steam shovels.
+In March 2010, works were started in order to protect the dzong from flood damage by deepening the river channels and raising the embankments.